Updated: May 3

 In this little hilltop town, I found a studiolo of my own and got to pass two hours just hanging out with the artist himself.
-I discovered that not only is he one of the last carrying on this traditional craft, but he’s also a singer, musician, painter, sculptor, and author in one!
+I discovered that not only is he one of the last masters carrying on this traditional craft, but he’s also a singer, musician, painter, sculptor, and author in one!
 He even gave me his book and CD on my way out.
 What a true Renaissance man!

 I was absolutely captivated by his work which is so different from my craft (painting)- so precise and mathematical.
 Most interesting of all was our discussion about whether traditional crafts should be carried on using only original methods.
 Is the end result any less beautiful if it was done using modern methods, including technology?
 He explained that there are purists in his field that want to cut each piece by hand but he sees machinery as just a way to continue on- the unavoidable evolution we must face and in fact, embrace.
-However, he hasn’t yet succumbed to laser technology which can perfectly cut with a tap of a button.
+However, he hasn’t yet embraced to laser technology which can perfectly cut with a tap of a button.
 It's all about balance I suppose!